- PAMM Investment Ultimate Guide

 A. Stop – loss Placement

-Stop / Loss placement is an order placed with a broker to sell when it reaches a certain price.
-Stop loss is a must from better risk management perspective, because this functionality provides Investors with control of risk of loss.
 Setting a stop-loss order for 10% below the price you paid will limit your loss to 10%.
-This strategy allows traders to determine their loss limit in advance, preventing
+This strategy allows traders to determine their loss limit in advance, preventing emotional decision-making.

 B. Draw-down Limit Placement